 By Lexi Moriarty, MS, RD, CSSD & Ashley Dimon, Sports Nutrition Volunteer

-Depending on your circles, you may have heard these terms thrown around or even whispers about them around the internet, but you may not be sure exactly what it means.
-So I want to take a few minutes to break it down for you here!
 Here are the top 5 things that EVERY active female (and male too!) should know about low energy availability (LEA) and relative energy deficiency in sport (RED-S).

-Energy availability simply refers to how much energy (or calories) is being brought into the body and if it’s enough to manage everything the body needs to do on a daily basis, like keep physiological processes going, activities of daily living, and exercise.
-LEA or RED-S occurs when there’s not enough energy (or calories) being taken in to meet the body’s daily energy needs on a consistent daily basis.
+Energy availability simply refers to how much energy (or calories) is being brought into the body and if it’s enough to manage everything the body needs to do on a daily basis.
+There needs to be enough energy to keep physiological processes going, activities of daily living, and exercise.

 To understand RED-S, we need to first remember the female athlete triad.
 The female athlete triad consists of three components: low energy availability, menstrual dysfunction and low bone mineral density.
 It refers to the interrelationship of low energy in the system, irregular or missing menstrual cycles, and the their resulting impacts on bone health.